Surf Clams

 The ocean quahog is also known as a mahogany clam, mahogany quahog, black quahog and black clam.
 Quahogs reach 3-6 inches.
 The ocean quahog is a slow growing clam that matures in twenty to forty years.
 Some may live as long as 200 years.

 The Atlantic surf clam is harvested commercially off New York, New Jersey Maryland, Virginia, and on the Georges Bank.
-They are also known as a skimmer, hen clam, sea clam, giant clam, and bar clam.
-Surf clams range from 4 to 8 inches in length.

 The Mid-Atlantic surf clam and ocean quahog fishery operates under an Individual Fishing Quota (IFQ) system.